Registering Qualified Members Beyond Age of Eligibility

 10.1.0.1 Possible Criteria for Registering Beyond Age of Eligibility

-that qualify a youth for registration beyond the age of eligibility include these:
+Examples of conditions that, if severe, may be criteria that qualify a youth for registration beyond the age of eligibility include these:

 - Autism spectrum disorders